 Every Friday, you can receive the Joy Journal, which will give you information, inspiration and tips that you can use in your pursuit for joy.

-“Employee engagement” is not a new concept, but it’s an important one.
-The term describes how strongly employees feel about their work and the company they work for.
-It’s similar to employee satisfaction and morale, but it goes beyond just a feeling of contentment with the current situation.
-Employee engagement is a positive outlook on the future of your organization, coupled with an eagerness to be part of its continued success.
-So why should you care about this?
-Well here are five reasons why engagement matters:
+This term describes how strongly team members feel about their work and the company they work for.
+It can be similar to team member satisfaction and morale, but it goes beyond just a feeling of contentment with the current situation.

-Employee engagement can also be beneficial for companies’ bottom lines: A Gallup study found that businesses with highly engaged employees make 21% more profit than those that do not.
+This Gallup study found that businesses with highly engaged team members make 21% more profit than those that do not.

 Better Retention Rates

 Many factors contribute to a team member’s decision to leave their job, but research shows that an engaged workforce is less likely to jump ship than those who are disengaged.
-That’s because engaged employees feel like their voices are heard at work and have opportunities for career advancement
+That’s because engaged team members feel like their voices are heard at work and have opportunities for career advancement.

 More Client Satisfaction

 Clients like interacting with people who are satisfied and happy.
-If your team members come across this way, it reflects positively on your company’s values and the way you treat your employees.
+If your team members come across this way, it reflects positively on your company’s values.

 Studies show that consumers care more and more about the integrity of the company’s from which they buy.
-Nearly half of consumers said they would trust a brand more if they took care of their employees.
+Nearly half of consumers said they would trust a brand more if they took care of their team members.

 Furthermore, if clients like a company, they will refer them to friends and family.
-Referrals are the best way to get your clients to do free marketing for you, so it’s time to engage some employees!
+Referrals are the best way to get your clients to do free marketing for you, so it’s time to engage, engage, engage!

-Plus, engaged employees have a better idea of a company’s vision and mission, which means that they themselves will be a more accurate representation and portrayal of the company as a whole.
-A model employee, if you will.
+Plus, engaged team members have a better idea of a company’s vision and mission, which means that they themselves will be a more accurate representation and portrayal of the company as a whole.

-Set aside time during meetings where employees can give feedback on how they feel about working at your organization (and if anything could be done differently).
-This type of communication helps everyone feel heard—even if nothing changes right away because decisions aren’t always made right away—and it provides valuable information so managers know what areas need improvement going forward.
+Listen by setting aside time during meetings where team members can give feedback on how they feel about working at your organization (and if anything could be done differently).
+This type of communication helps everyone feel heard—even if nothing changes right away because decisions aren’t always made right away—and provides valuable information so managers know what areas need improvement going forward.

-Conclusion: Making Employees Feel Valued and Engaged Will Improve Your Business in Many Ways
+Making Team Members Feel Valued and Engaged Will Improve Your Business in Many Ways

-Boosting employee engagement leads to a whole host of benefits for your organization, including:
+Boosting engagement leads to a whole host of benefits for your organization, including:

 - Increased productivity and performance.